yocox/maze/README.md

 ### Feature

 - Pure header, one file, easy to use.
-See `test.cc` for example.
+See [`test.cc`](test.cc) for example.
+- Generate both maze and corresponding solution.

 ### Dependency